ianlewis/dotfiles/README.md

 ### General use tools

-Tools like language runtimes, linters, and formatters installed for general use can be installed via the respective `make` targets.
-For example, `make install-yamllint`.
+Tools like language runtimes, linters, and formatters installed for global use are installed by `make install-all`.

-Tools are installed in several places.
+Tools are installed using several methods and are installed in several locations.

-- Tools installed via Python like `yamllint` are installed in a Python venv in the home directory under `~/.local/share/venv`.
+- Tools installed via Python are installed in a Python venv in the home directory under `~/.local/share/venv`.
+The `~/.local/share/venv/bin` directory is added to the `$PATH`.
-- Tools written in JavaScript/TypeScript are installed globally by `npm`.
+- Tools written in JavaScript/TypeScript are installed globally by `npm` into the global `node_modules`.
+This is located at `~/opt/node/lib/node_modules` and `~/opt/node/bin` is added to the `$PATH`.
-- Pre-compiled binary tools are installed via [`Aqua`](https://aquaproj.github.io/) to the `.local/share/aquaproj-aqua` directory.
+- Pre-compiled binary tools are installed via [`Aqua`](https://aquaproj.github.io/) to the `~/.local/share/aquaproj-aqua` directory.
+The `~/.local/share/aquaproj-aqua/bin` directory is added to the `$PATH`.

 ## Language Runtimes

 Language runtimes are installed in the `~/opt` directory.
 Their binaries directory is added to the `$PATH`.

+### Go

+The Go runtime is installed in the `~/opt/go` directory.
+This is a symbolic link to the installed Go runtime version.
+The `~/opt/go/bin` directory is added to the `$PATH`.

+The default `GOBIN` directory of `~/opt/go/bin` is used for installing Go packages.
+This directory is added to the `$PATH`.

+### Node.js

+The Node.js runtime is installed in the `~/opt/node` directory.
+This is a symbolic link to the installed Node.js runtime version.
+The `~/opt/node/bin` directory is added to the `$PATH`.

+### Python

+Python is assumed to be installed on the system and available in the `$PATH`.
+The scripts located here will use the installed system Python but any required
+packages will be installed in a virtualenv in `~/.local/share/venv`.

 ## Bash